-the evolution REPORT
+evolution REPORT of WORK 2023

-Methodology

-Study

-In partnership with Angus Reid Group, Staples Professional conducted a survey among Canadian hybrid-working employees and senior decision makers to understand the experiences and perceptions of splitting workdays between the home and office.
+Methodology Study In partnership with Angus Reid Group, Staples Professional conducted a survey among Canadian hybrid-working employees and senior decision makers to understand the experiences and perceptions of splitting workdays between the home and office.
+Sample The survey sample consisted of hybrid working employees and senior decision makers (employers) at companies/organizations with 5 employees or more, who have their workforce working hybrid: Employer sample: n=311 Employee sample: n=1,006 Field Window August 4th to 15th, 2023.

-Sample

-The survey sample consisted of hybrid working employees and senior decision makers (employers) at companies/organizations with 5 employees or more, who have their workforce working hybrid:

-Employer sample: n=311 Employee sample: n=1,006

-Field Window

-August 4th to 15th, 2023.